JulianSobott/networking/docs/external/Getting_started.rst

         remote_functions = None

 At the server things are a bit different.
 The problem is, that one server can be connected with multiple clients.
 To handle \
-this, there is a :class:`ClientPool` class available.
-This class manages all clients.
+this, you will need the :class:`ClientManager` again.
 Among other things, this class has a function \
 :code:`get()` which return the proper :class:`ClientCommunicator`.
+Note that you don't need to add any arguments to the \
+call and get methods.
+The call will return the same object as the one previously created.
+The proper :class:`ClientCommunicator` \
-The proper is the one who called this function. \
+is the one who called this function. \
 So the new code in server is:

 *server.py*